A Look Back On J.J. Frazier Day

 ◊ Played in 32 of 33 games, missing Feb.
-17 date with South Carolina in Athens after suffering a concussion and fracture of the orbital bone late the Feb.
+17 date with South Carolina in Athens after suffering a concussion and fracture of the orbital bone late in the Feb.
 14 Auburn game.

 ◊ Moved into a starting role at Vanderbilt on Jan.
 14 (following Juwan Parker’s Achilles injury) and got the nod for 13 of the final 19 contests.
 Started 10 straight games but only three of the final nine contests after his own injury.